Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Experiments

 \subsection{Setup}

-\textbf{Environment.} We evaluate on a heterogeneous cloud scheduling simulator with $N$ servers whose configurations are based on AWS instance types.
-The environment combines three sources of complexity (heterogeneous server efficiency, bimodal workloads with heavy tails, and non-stationary arrivals) that jointly violate the stationarity assumptions of the queueing-theoretic prior, testing robustness to model mismatch.
-The reward balances two competing objectives: latency (queue minimization) and energy efficiency (preferring high-$\eta_{\text{CPU}}$ servers), which cannot be simultaneously optimized by simple heuristics.
-Figure~\ref{fig:environment} illustrates these characteristics.
-We evaluate at scales $N \in \{5, 10, 20, 50, 100, 200\}$.
-For each scale, we pre-generate 200 training scenarios and 40 held-out test scenarios with randomized server configurations and workload patterns.
-Full specifications are in Appendix~\ref{app:env_spec}.
+\textbf{Environment.} We evaluate DG-PG on a cloud scheduling simulator with $N$ servers based on AWS instance types and $N$ job dispatcher agents making placement decisions.
+The simulator combines heterogeneous server efficiency, heavy-tailed bimodal workloads, and non-stationary arrivals.
+Together, these factors create model mismatch by violating the stationarity assumptions behind the queueing-theoretic prior.
+The objective is to simultaneously reduce queueing delay and improve energy efficiency.
+Figure~\ref{fig:environment} summarizes the environment, and Appendix~\ref{app:env_spec} provides the full specifications.

-\textbf{Baselines.} We compare against (1)~\textbf{MAPPO}~\citep{yu2022surprising}, multi-agent PPO with a centralized value function (CTDE), and (2)~\textbf{IPPO}, independent PPO with local value functions.
-Both share the same actor-critic backbone as DG-PG and execute decentrally from local observations; any performance gap therefore isolates the effect of gradient guidance.
-We additionally report (3)~\textbf{Best-Fit}, a resource-aware greedy heuristic that operates with full global state, as a centralized upper reference, and (4)~\textbf{Random} as a lower reference.
-Mean-Field methods \citep{yang2018mean} are excluded because they assume agent homogeneity, which is violated by our heterogeneous server setting.
-Training hyperparameters for all methods are detailed in Appendix~\ref{app:hyperparams}.
+\textbf{Baselines.} We compare against (1)~\textbf{MAPPO}~\citep{yu2022surprising}, multi-agent PPO with a centralized value function, and (2)~\textbf{IPPO}, independent PPO with local value functions.
+We additionally report (3)~\textbf{Best-Fit}, a heuristic algorithm that operates with centralized dispatcher, as an upper reference, and (4)~\textbf{Random} as a lower reference.
+Mean-Field methods \citep{yang2018mean} are excluded because they assume agent homogeneity.
+Training settings are detailed in Appendix~\ref{app:hyperparams}.